Horton Plaza (shopping mall): Westfield (1998–2018)

-2018–present
+Stockdale Capital Partners (2018–2025)

-In August 2018, the complex was sold to Stockdale Capital Partners, which planned to develop it into The Campus at Horton, an office and retail complex.
-They proposed an "innovation hub" focusing on technology and biotechnology companies, while retaining some retail, food and beverage, and entertainment offerings.
+In August 2018, the complex was sold to Stockdale Capital Partners for US$175 million, which planned to develop it into The Campus at Horton, an office and retail complex, at an estimated cost of US$275 M. They proposed an "innovation hub" focusing on technology and biotechnology companies, while retaining some retail, food and beverage, and entertainment offerings.
 They hoped to begin construction in 2019 with a completion date of fall 2020.
 The proposed redevelopment came under fire from architecture preservationists, who worked to corral votes to persuade city leaders to declare Horton Plaza a historic building.

 Most of the center was closed; the few remaining retailers included Banana Republic and Victoria's Secret.
 The Regal cinemas in the complex, which opened in 1985, closed in February 2019.
 In April 2019, Jessop's Clock was dismantled and moved into temporary storage while it awaited a lease to be signed for its new location.
-By the summer of 2019, almost all of the stores in the mall were closed leaving only Macy's and 24 Hour Fitness still operating.
+The San Diego City Council approved a land use exemption unanimously on May 20, 2019, which allowed Stockdale to proceed with its plan by reducing the required amount of retail space at the site.
+By the summer of 2019, almost all of the stores in the mall were closed leaving only Macy's and 24 Hour Fitness still operating; Macy's filed a lawsuit against Stockdale in October 2019, seeking to delay or halt the demolition, claiming those plans violated its lease agreement.